PyConPL/Book/2015/presentations/import_deep_dive/text.md

 If anything is unclear, ask!
 That's what I did :)

-Many thanks to Nick Coghlan, Brett Canon, Eric Snow, Stefan Behnel and everyone else involved with PEP 489 discussions, which forced me to learn all this.
+Many thanks to Nick Coghlan, Brett Cannon, Eric Snow, Stefan Behnel and everyone else involved with PEP 489 discussions, which forced me to learn all this.